Focus of this plan

 Walkable, complete neighbourhoods

-We will ensure 90% of people live within an easy walk or roll of their daily needs.
+We will ensure 90% of people live within an easy walk or roll of their daily needs by 2030.

 Active transportation and transit

-We will ensure two-thirds of trips in Vancouver to be by active transportation and transit.
+By 2030, we will ensure two-thirds of trips in Vancouver to be by active transportation and transit (accelerating the target set in Transportation 2040 by ten years).

 Zero emissions vehicles

-We will ensure 50% of the kilometres driven on Vancouver's roads to be by zero emissions vehicles.
+We will ensure 50% of the kilometres driven on Vancouver's roads to be by zero emissions vehicles by 2030.

 What this all means